zachcannon/ImprovingUCourseLibrary/README.md

 * Node 5.0.0
 * Mongo 3.0.0

-## Installation
+## Installation Steps

-Clone the repository.
-Run `npm install`.
-Copy `config/config.example.js` to `config/config.js`.
-Run `DEBUG=jinaga* node server`.
+ - Clone the repository.
+ - Run `npm install`.
+ - Copy `src/server/config/config.example.ts` to `src/server/config/config.ts`.
+ - Configure config.ts from the step above with your Google OAuth2 credentials and your MongoDB instance location.
+ - Run `npm run-script bower`.
+ - Run `npm run-script build`.
+ - Run `npm start`.

-Navigate to `http://localhost:8080/status` to see if there were any errors during startup.
+Navigate to `http://localhost:3000/status` to see if there were any errors during startup.
 This is especially helpful once you deploy it to a remote server.

-You will need to configure a Mongo database and Google OAuth2 credentials.

 ### Mongo

 By default, the application is configured to use the Mongo instance at `mongodb://localhost:27017/dev`.
 This is the default port, so if you have Mongo installed and running, you should be good.

-To change the configuration, either set the `mongoDB` setting in `config/config.js`, or set the `MONGO_DB` environment variable.
+To change the configuration, either set the `mongoDB` setting in `src/server/config/config.ts`, or set the `MONGO_DB` environment variable.
 The environment variable takes precedence, and is intended for server deployments.
 The configuration setting is easier for development.

 ```JavaScript
 module.exports = {